Around the House —

 - Turn the big ones into ponchos.

-- They are handy because they can be hung on the door handles.
+- Bags can be hung on the door handles for quick containment.

 - Use plastic grocery bags to store aluminum cans for recycling.

-- Put a plastic bag on a stadium seat at a band competition when it is raining.
+- Put a plastic bag on a stadium seat when it is raining.